10 most dangerous jobs in Australia

 Construction

 From working at height to moving objects and manual handling, construction workers need to be constantly vigilant in order to stay safe.
 Construction industry workers can include everything from common labourers and earthmovers to carpenters, plumbers and electricians.
-The industry had a much lower fatality rate of 3.1 fatalities per 100,000 workers in 2020.
+Construction had one of the highest fatality rates in 2023 at 3.4 fatalities per 100,000 workers, with 45 deaths overall.

 Number 4